realm/realm-js/contrib/building.md

 mklink /j assets "../../../../../data"
 ```

+> [!NOTE]
-Note: If you have cloned the repo previously make sure you remove your `node_modules` directory since it may contain stale dependencies which may cause the build to fail.
+> If you have cloned the repo previously make sure you remove your `node_modules` directory since it may contain stale dependencies which may cause the build to fail.

 ### Visual Studio Code setup